Careers | University Liggett School

 If you are a highly qualified educator looking for substitute teaching work for all grade levels and subject areas, we are looking for you.
 At University Liggett School students are active participants in their learning experience.
 Substitute teachers at Liggett thrive in a dynamic, student-centered, collaborative environment.

-University Liggett School seeks a Girls’ Varsity Soccer Coach for the 2025-26 spring season.
+University Liggett School seeks a Girls’ Varsity Field Hockey Coach for the 2026-27 fall season.

-The Girls’ Varsity Soccer Coach is responsible for coaching and providing direction to student-athletes so that they might achieve a high level of skill as well as an appreciation for discipline, sportsmanship, and teamwork in athletics.
-The Girls’ Varsity Soccer Coach reports directly to the Assistant Head of School for Athletics.
-All coaching assignments are for one year and subject to annual approval of the Assistant Head of School for Athletics.
+Summary: The Girls’ Varsity Field Hockey Coach is responsible for coaching and providing direction to student-athletes so that they might achieve a high level of skill as well as an appreciation for discipline, sportsmanship, and teamwork in athletics.
+The Girls’ Varsity Field Hockey Coach reports directly to the Athletic Director.
+All coaching assignments are for one year and subject to annual approval of the Athletic Director.

 Duties and Responsibilities: